-Food can suddenly feel quite foreign when you decide to try vegan.
+Food can suddenly feel quite foreign when you decide to try vegan, but don’t worry – we’ve got your back.

 Do you ever find yourself thinking “Is it vegan or not?” when reading food labels?
 It’s an odd sensation when you realise you don’t actually know what’s in most of the foods you eat.
 You start to question even the most obvious things and your local supermarket may feel like uncharted territory.